Microhap/DADA2-SE/README.md

 If you use this pipeline in your work, please cite the following article:

 > Y.L.
 Kwon, J. Kim, S.M.
 Joo, K.J.
 Shin
-> *Denoising of microhaplotype MPS data using DADA2 and its application to two-person DNA mixture analysis*
+> **Denoising of microhaplotype MPS data using DADA2 and its application to two-person DNA mixture analysis**
-> **Forensic Science International: Genetics**, 2025, 103295.
+> *Forensic Science International: Genetics, 2025, 103295.*
 > [https://doi.org/10.1016/j.fsigen.2025.103295](https://doi.org/10.1016/j.fsigen.2025.103295)